artzers/SuperSegmentation-Neuron/README.md

 (5) Run main.py and the training work start.

 ### 4.Test
+(1) Open test.py.
-(1) Edit test.py.
-Turn to line 8, change the parameter “root” to the absolute path of directory including test images.
+(2) Change the parameter “root” to the absolute path of directory including test images.
-(2) Turn to line 12 and change the mean and standard variance values of the test images.
+(3) Change the parameter “lowMeanVal” and “lowStdVal” to the mean and standard variance values of the test images.
-(3) Run test.py.
+(4) Run test.py.